Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 #### Config for AzureML workspace

 Note the configuration details of your AML Workspace in a `config.json` file.
-This file will later be needed for your Release Pipeline to ahve access to your AzureML workspace.
+This file will later be needed for your Release Pipeline to have access to your AzureML workspace.
 You can find most of the info in the Azure Portal.

 ```